MariaDash/Client-Server-Architecture/README.md

 The transport layer also offers an acknowledgment of the successful data transmission and sends the next data in case no errors occurred.
 TCP is the best-known example of the transport layer.

-Important functions of Transport Layers:
+`Important functions of Transport Layers`:
-It divides the message received from the session layer into segments and numbers them to make a sequence.
++ It divides the message received from the session layer into segments and numbers them to make a sequence.
-Transport layer makes sure that the message is delivered to the correct process on the destination machine.
++ Transport layer makes sure that the message is delivered to the correct process on the destination machine.
-It also makes sure that the entire message arrives without any error else it should be retransmitted.
++ It also makes sure that the entire message arrives without any error else it should be retransmitted.

-Internet Layer
+`Internet Layer`
 An internet layer is a second layer of TCP/IP layes of the TCP/IP model.
 It is also known as a network layer.
 The main work of this layer is to send the packets from any network, and any computer still they reach the destination irrespective of the route they take.

 The Internet layer offers the functional and procedural method for transferring variable length data sequences from one node to another with the help of various networks.